-As explained by the following, the priorities balance agency asset-management principles with regional priorities.
+The priorities balance Agency asset-management principles with regional priorities.
 Local transportation priorities are an important factor that helps determine where a project falls on the Agency's prioritization list.
 Each Regional Planning Commission (RPC) and the Metropolitan Planning Organization (MPO) rank all projects in their region in order of importance.
 These rankings are given "weight" within the Agency's scoring process to reflect a region's needs.